 Routine, unopposed probate matters submitted by counsel and approved by a tentative ruling, with the exception of the matters listed in rule 9.3, do not require appearance by counsel.
-If the matter is not approved by tentative ruling, the tentative ruling will state that the court is either continuing the case for two (2) weeks for any defects to be remedied, or placing the matter on the calendar for appearance by counsel.
-For approved matters, the court will file the Order and/or Letters and return up to two (2) endorsed copies to counsel's courthouse folder.
-Counsel requiring return of endorsed copies by mail must submit a pre-addressed stamped envelope.
-(Effective 7/1/02; renumbered 1/1/11)
+If the matter is not approved by tentative ruling, the tentative ruling will state that the Court is either continuing the matter to allow Petitioner to cure any defects, or placing the matter on the calendar for appearance by counsel.
+For approved matters, the Court will file the Order and/or Letters Counsel requiring return of endorsed copies by mail must submit a pre-addressed stamped envelope.
+(Effective 7/1/02; renumbered 1/1/11, 1/1/24.)